ChainSupport/eliza/README.md

 # Eliza-Polkadot-Assethub-Agent

 An agent bundled with the `@chainsupport/eliza-polkadot-assethub` plugin.
-Use this project to exercise every feature provided by `@chainsupport/eliza-polkadot-assethub`, and to give users a working ElizaOS example that demonstrates how to integrate the plugin so they can make better use of it.
+Use this project to exercise every feature provided by `@chainsupport/eliza-polkadot-assethub`, and to give users a working ElizaOS example that demonstrates how to integrate this plugin so they can make better use of it.

 ## Configure Your Environment